mikeseven/node-opencl/README.md

 ## Int 64

 Javascript does not support 64 bits integers.
 OpenCL returns some int64, mainly in getInfo functions.
-To resolve this, we instead return a data structure that changes depending on what kind of value is returned :
+To resolve this, we return 64-bit values as an array of 2 32-bit integers [hi, lo] such that

-- Instead of a 64 bits integer representing nanoseconds time, we return an array with [milliseconds, nanoseconds]
-- Instead of a 64 bits integer representing bytes, we return an array with [megabytes, bytes]
+value = (hi << 32) | lo

 ## Differences between Node-OpenCL and WebCL